 Shop TODAY is editorially independent.
 Our editors selected these deals and items because we think you will enjoy them at these prices.
 If you purchase something through our links, we may earn a commission.
 Items are sold by retailer, not TODAY.
 Pricing and availability are accurate as of publish time.
 Learn more about Shop TODAY.

 Skin care and makeup are often the only two things that come to mind when you think of beauty routines — but what we use on our hair is just as important.
 Using the right tools and formulas can make all the difference when it comes to having a good hair day.

 For those with sensitive scalps, it's especially important to pay attention to the hair products you're reaching for in the shower.
-According to New York-based celebrity hairstylist Anthony Dickey, the scalp is often the most overlooked part of the body.
+According to New York-based hairstylist Anthony Dickey, the scalp is often the most overlooked part of the body.

 "The health of your scalp is super important for healthy hair growth, and your scalp is the most abused and neglected skin on your body," Dickey told us.
 "You need to keep it healthy and free of impurities to keep it producing healthy hair on your head."

 One of the first steps to upgrading your hair routine is making sure your products have the right ingredients.
-Drew Schaefering, Brooklyn-based hairstylist and owner of Cruxe, recommends looking for hydrating, soothing formulas that include argan, grape seed and coconut oils.
+Drew Schaefering, Brooklyn-based hairstylist and owner of Cruxe, recommends looking for hydrating, soothing formulas that include grape seed, coconut and argan oils.